-SCP-811 doesn't exactly have a native tongue due to growing up in a swamp, but she does have complex thoughts gets frustrated at her lack of being able to express them.
+SCP-811 doesn't exactly have a native tongue due to growing up in a swamp, but she does have complex thoughts and she gets frustrated at her difficulty expressing them.

 Draak from Irregular Webcomic! is highly intelligent and has a rather keen grasp on complex ideas, like "quark" and "gene" (despite being in a medieval fantasy setting), but only speaks in mono-syllables.
 In his own tongue, he's quite eloquent.

 Gunnerkrigg Court uses this briefly (in a reversal of how this trope usually works): As seen here (via the Translation Convention), Antimony's Polish isn't as good as her native English.
 Gamma is very shy and isolated because of not understanding English, but a veritable chatterbox with Zimmy.

 Ed, in Digger, is capable of the deepest conversations and emotional moments of the cast.
 However, his grasp of whatever common language is being spoken is woeful due to the trauma of his exile and subsequent years of isolation.
 Other hyenas speak normally.